 Today is Tuesday in Holy Week as we prepare to observe our Lord’s death and resurrection for us.
-The season of Lent will conclude on Maundy Thursday as the Triduum begins – the one service that runs over the course of Maundy Thursday, Good Friday and Holy Saturday.
+The season of Lent will conclude on Maundy Thursday as the Triduum begins – the services that run over the course of Maundy Thursday, Good Friday and Holy Saturday.
 On Tuesday in Holy Week, the Gospel reading is the Passion of Our Lord according to St. Mark (Mark 14:1-15:47).

 It was now two days before the Passover and the Feast of Unleavened Bread.
 And the chief priests and the scribes were seeking how to arrest him by stealth and kill him, for they said, “Not during the feast, lest there be an uproar from the people.”